Video game modding: Paid mods

-Arguments against paid mods have been diverse across mod-users and modders.
+Arguments against paid mods have been diverse across mod users and developers.
 Some users denounce developers who sell mods as "sellouts", arguing that modding should be a "labor-of-love".
-Criticism towards the price of cosmetic mods has been drawn, with users additionally pointing out that the selling of third-party assets used in many mods could be classified as copyright infringement.
+Criticism has been drawn towards the price of cosmetic mods, with users pointing out that the sale of third-party assets used in many mods could be classified as copyright infringement.
 With Steam's introduction of paid mods in 2015, users were apprehensive about the centralization and surveillance of modding, as all submitted mods had to be approved by Steam.
 Other users mentioned that creators deserve to be compensated for their work and were open to paying for extensively elaborate mods.

 Types

 In the context of video games, the words "mod" and "modification" are not primarily academic terms and are sometimes used in conflicting ways to encompass and distinguish varieties of alterations to video games.
 Generally, as defined and used by players, mod makers, and gaming press, the definition of video game modding is the alteration or addition of content to an existing video game with user-generated content, particularly on PC.
 This understanding can significantly differ between game genres.
 As modding is an evolving concept, there is no exhaustive list of all types of mods nor agreement on what each type of mod encompasses.